CALL US! (888) 848-0144

 If your car is no longer under warranty, you can work with an independent car electronics expert like Solo Automotive.
 Whether you just want your car’s latest technical update, crave better performance, or have a serious drivability issue, we can help.

-Solo Auto’s dedicated technicians can repair or reflash within 24 to 48 hours, and then have your unit back in the mail on its way to you.
+Solo Auto’s dedicated technicians can repair or reflash within 24 to 48 hours and then have your unit back in the mail on its way to you.
 If your PCM needs repair, we’ll assess the symptoms, calibrate the codes, and conduct an internal and external inspection.
 With this preliminary testing, our in-house techs have the information needed to repair your unit.
-Before we send it back, we’ll test its functionality, update the programming codes, and retest.
+We’ll test its functionality before we send it back, update the programming codes, and retest.

-If we find that your PCM needs to be replaced, we sell all makes and models and have a particular expertise with Jeep, Chrysler and Dodge computers.
-Our PCMs are “plug and play,” which means they’re pre-flashed, so you have the latest software and you can simply install in your car.
+If we find that your PCM needs to be replaced, we sell all makes and models and have particular expertise with Jeep, Chrysler, and Dodge computers.
+Our PCMs are “plug and play,” which means they’re pre-flashed, so you have the latest software and can simply install it in your car.
 Not only that, you’ll save 50% of what you’d spend at a dealership and have our lifetime warranty.

 Solo PCMS is a national provider and repair center for PCM, ECM, ECU, TCM, and TCU auto computers.